-Each individual experiences the world in a way that’s completely unique to them.
-However, there are some common questions often asked of autistic people, and they are gathered here with answers written by autists.
+Each and every individual experiences the world in a way that’s completely unique to them.
+However, here are some common questions often asked about autistic people, answered by autists themselves.

-Just like the rest of society, autistic people can have careers in many different industries and excel in those roles.
-From caring roles to retail, from science and technology, to the arts and all everything in between.
-However, many autistic people can struggle to get into work and unfortunately, they often face discrimination, which can sometimes make it much harder for autistic people to have a career.
+Just like the rest of society, autistic people can have careers in many different industries in Scotland and beyond, and excel in those roles.
+From caring roles to retail, from science and technology to the arts and everything in between.
+However, many autistic people can struggle to get into work and, unfortunately, they often face discrimination, which can make it much harder for autistic people to have a career.

-A high percentage of autistic people have sensory processing issues which refers to a heightened sensitivity of the senses.
+A high proportion of autistic people have sensory processing issues which refers to a heightened sensitivity of the senses.

 Some sensory sensations make you happy, others make you distressed or anxious.
 Whilst a non-autistic person may not even hear a certain noise or be aware of a specific smell, due to heightened sensitivity of many autistic people, these are very real and can be distressing.

 It all comes down to the individual.